 a free copy on paper or in electronic format by making a request to the registered

 office of the Association.

 (4) The Board shall determine the order of business at an annual general meeting prior to

 10. (1) The Board may call a special meeting.

-Director a written request signed by at least one percent of the Voting
+Executive Director a written request signed by at least one percent of the Voting

-Members and setting out the reasons for the meeting and the business to be transacted at it.
+Members and setting out the reasons for the meeting and the business to be

-determine, but in any event shall be held within 90 days of the call of the meeting.
+may determine, but in any event shall be held within 90 days or the call of the meeting.

 and place of the meeting and the business to be transacted, is provided to Members

 within 14 days of the call of the meeting and at least 15 days prior to the date of the